-2020 has been problematic in many ways, but most of all in the ways it’s affected our businesses.
-As restrictions were implemented and enforced, a lot of people had to reconsider their business and what they were doing – especially since they now had a lot more time on their hands to get into the details.
+2020 came with many problems, but most of all in the ways it’s affected our businesses.
+Even up to the present day, the transition to remote work and relying on online impressions rather than in-person impressions meant that a lot of people had to reconsider their business and what they were doing.

 Studies have identified that there have been three main areas that people have had to reexamine in order to keep their businesses found online, which in turn has resulted in a greater importance being placed on quality SEO.

 Otherwise known as budget.
 When COVID hit, many businesses had to take a step back and assess where their money was going, since customers were in the same boat and not spending as freely.
 This meant that unfortunately, things like online paid ad campaigns, or offline advertising such as print or radio, had to be put on the backburner.